-Fraud kingpin accused of escape bid
+Fraud kingpin charged with escape attempt

 Ronnie Duke, the stripper-employing mortgage-fraud kingpin and serial escape artist, allegedly hatched a secret plan to break out of the Monroe County jail weeks after being caught by federal fugitive hunters earlier this year.